Richard Ng

 Richard Ng Yiu-hon (27 December 1939 – 9 April 2023), also known as Richard Woo, was a Hong Kong-British actor known for playing comedic roles, particularly in Hong Kong films of the 1980s and 1990s.

 Film and television career

-Ng appeared in 80 films to date.
+Ng appeared in 80 films.
 He was twice nominated for the Best Actor Award at the Hong Kong Film Awards, for his roles in Winners and Sinners and Beyond the Sunset.
 He worked alongside some of the biggest names in Hong Kong action cinema including Jackie Chan, Michelle Yeoh, Andy Lau, and Jet Li.

 1970s, 80s, and 90s

 Ng's first role was in the 1976 Michael Hui comedy film The Private Eyes.
 It was the first of many films Ng would appear in with Sammo Hung throughout the next 30 years.

 In 1979, Ng made his only film as director, Murder Most Foul.
 He also starred in the film and co-wrote it with Wong Jing.

 In 1983, he appeared as "Exhaust Pipe" in Hung's film Winners and Sinners, a template to the Lucky Stars series.
 He would go on to appear in all of the subsequent Lucky Stars films throughout the 1980s, in fundamentally the same role, though his character name in the later films was "Sandy".

 Ng came to the fore in all 4 of the Pom Pom series, alongside fellow Lucky Star, John Shum.
 The Pom Pom films were something of a spinoff from the Lucky Stars series, though more comedy than action-orientated.
 Sammo Hung worked as producer on the first three, and as action director on the first two, and all four films were released by Hung's production companies, Bo Ho Films and D&B Films.
 The first film, Pom Pom!, featured cameos from Sammo Hung, Charlie Chin and Stanley Fung as their characters from Winners and Sinners.
 Jackie Chan and Yuen Biao, who had also appeared in the Lucky Stars films also made cameo appearances.
 In the series, Ng plays "Ng Ah Chow" (or Ng Ah Chau), whilst Shum plays "Beethoven", a pair of inept and lovelorn cops.
 The first three Pom Pom films fared well at the domestic box office, taking between HK $17 and HK $20 million each, a sum comparable to contemporaries such as the original Lucky Stars trilogy, Chan's Project A and Hung and Biao's Zu Warriors from the Magic Mountain.

 Ng became an established actor, and was given supporting roles in a number of popular Hong Kong action comedies including Wheels on Meals (1984), Millionaire's Express (1986) and Jackie Chan's Miracles (1989).

 Throughout the 1990s he appeared in at least 8 further films with Sammo Hung, including Once Upon a Time in China and America.